Live from the Southern Command in sunny South Florida.

 All right.

-Well But but I agree with you a hundred percent.
+But I agree with you 100%.

-I it doesn't sit well with me, Rush.
+It doesn't sit well with me, Rush.

-And that's why but I still look at that as a moral component.
+And that's why, but I still look at that as a moral component.

 But I'm looking at it more like a financial thing.

-I'm thinking, uh here I am, I'm killing myself.
+I'm thinking, here I am.

 No, absolutely not.

-My son has called your show before.
+My son has called here for the show before.

-Um and and just to tell you, I am an official member of the vast right-wing conspiracy.
+And just to tell you, I am an official member of the vast right-wing conspiracy.

-And probably so.
+And proudly so.

 My son almost shot me for telling him I was going to go to that WIC program thing.